KumarRobotics/bluefox2/README.md

 `~boost` (`bool`, default: `false`)

+boost mode:
+* `true` - send 2 requests into the request queue
+* `false` - send only 1 request

-`true` will put 2 request into the request queue.
-For high fps only.
-This allows 200wG to work at 90 fps and 200bG at 24 fps (at `trigger = 1`).
+This mode is requried by high fps which allows 200wG to work at 90 fps and 200bG at 24 fps (with `ctm = 1`).
 Using this will result in inprecise time stamp of captured image.
-Use with caution
+Use with caution.

 ## [Install mvIMPACT Driver](http://www.matrix-vision.com/manuals/mvBlueFOX/mvBF_page_quickstart.html#mvBF_subsubsection_quickstart_linux_software)